serifpersia/us144mkii/README.md

 4. Connect your TASCAM US-144MKII.
 Verify that the driver loaded and the audio card is recognized by the system:
     ```bash
     # Check if the kernel module is loaded
-    lsmod | grep us144mkii
+    lsmod | grep snd_usb_us144mkii

     # Check if ALSA sees the new sound card
     aplay -l
     ```
-    The first command should show `us144mkii`.
+    The first command should show `snd_usb_us144mkii`.
 The second command should list your "TASCAM US-144MKII" as an available playback device.
 You should now be able to select it in your audio settings and play sound.

 ### Step 4: Install for Automatic Loading on Boot
 To make the driver load automatically every time you start your computer, follow these steps after you have successfully compiled it in Step 3.

-You can use build_install script to do automate this process just `sudo chmod +x build_install.sh` before you run it with `./build_install.sh` or just do it the manual way.
+You can use build_and_install script to do automate this process just `sudo chmod +x build_and_install.sh` before you run it with `./build_and_install.sh` or just do it the manual way.

 1.  **Copy the compiled module to the kernel's extra modules directory.** This makes it available to system tools.